Alan Ruck

 Alan Douglas Ruck (born July 1, 1956) is an American actor.
-He is best known for portraying Cameron Frye, Ferris Bueller's best friend, in John Hughes's film Ferris Bueller's Day Off (1986); Stuart Bondek, a lecherous, power-hungry member of the mayor's staff in the ABC sitcom Spin City; and Connor Roy, the eldest son of a media magnate, in the HBO series Succession.
-His other notable parts include those in Bad Boys (1983), Three Fugitives (1989), Young Guns II (1990), Speed (1994), and Twister (1996).
-In 2016, he co-starred with Geena Davis in an updated Fox TV adaptation of William Peter Blatty's best-selling novel The Exorcist.
+He is known for portraying Cameron Frye in John Hughes' film Ferris Bueller's Day Off (1986), as well as television roles as Stuart Bondek on the ABC sitcom Spin City (1996–2002) and Connor Roy on the HBO series Succession (2018–2023), the latter earning him Primetime Emmy and Golden Globe Award nominations.
+His other film credits include Class (1983), Bad Boys (1983), Three Fugitives (1989), Young Guns II (1990), Speed (1994), Star Trek Generations (1994), and Twister (1996).

 Early life

-Ruck was born in Cleveland, Ohio, to a schoolteacher mother and a father who worked for a pharmaceutical company.
+Alan Ruck was born in Cleveland, Ohio, to a schoolteacher mother and a father who worked for a pharmaceutical company.
 He attended Parma Senior High School in Parma, Ohio, and graduated from the University of Illinois with a B.F.A. in drama in 1979.
 He recalled:

-Ruck made his Broadway debut in 1985 in Neil Simon's Biloxi Blues with Matthew Broderick.
-He was soon a stage actor at theaters around the US, including the Wisdom Bridge Theatre in Chicago.
-In his initial foray into film, Ruck appeared in Class and Hard Knocks as well as some television films.

 Career

 Ruck's first film role was in the 1983 drama film Bad Boys, in which he played Carl Brennan, Sean Penn's friend in the film.
+The same year, he played Roger Jackson in Class.

+Ruck made his Broadway debut in 1985 in Neil Simon's Biloxi Blues with Matthew Broderick.
+He was soon a stage actor at theaters around the U.S., including the Wisdom Bridge Theatre in Chicago.

-The same year he played Roger Jackson in Class.
-Three years later, Ruck was cast as Cameron Frye, Ferris Bueller's hypochondriac best friend in John Hughes' Ferris Bueller's Day Off after Broderick encouraged him to audition for the role -- their real-life friendship was reportedly a factor in Ruck's being cast.
+Ruck played Cameron Frye in John Hughes' 1986 comedy Ferris Bueller's Day Off, as the title character's hypochondriac best friend, after Broderick encouraged him to audition for the role; their real-life friendship was reportedly a factor in Ruck being cast.
 One of his other film roles was in the 1987 film Three for the Road.